Giga99/MediumRepos/README.md

 ## BottomSheet

-Demo application that shows how to implement BottomSheet in Jetpack Compose
+The demo application that shows how to implement BottomSheet in Jetpack Compose

 [Article link](https://betterprogramming.pub/implement-bottom-sheet-in-jetpack-compose-d6472e8eaf2e)